geogory-tib/simple-server-/README.md

               *I.e small dynamic sites with maybe a couple hundred concurrent users*
 Currently the server can only send text based documents at the current moment but I am working adding support for binary data like images and other files
 Features I plan on adding in the future
--HTTPS
+- HTTPS
--Maybe a load balancer?
+- Maybe a load balancer?
--Richer Configuration options
+- Richer Configuration options
--FTP?
+- FTP?